citrix/workspace-android-vcsdk/docs/system-requirements.md

 ## Execution Environment Requirements

 ### Server requirement

-The Android Virtual Channel SDK is supported on Citrix XenApp 6.5 and later, and on Citrix XenDesktop 7.6 and later.
+The Android Virtual Channel SDK is supported on Citrix XenApp 6.5 and later, and on Citrix Virtual Apps and Desktops 7.6 and later.

 ### Android client requirement

 Citrix Workspace app for Android 3.11 and later

 ## Architecture

-A Citrix Independent Computing Architecture (ICA) virtual channel is a bidirectional, error-free connection for the exchange of generalized packet data between a server running Citrix XenApp or XenDesktop, and a client device.
+A Citrix Independent Computing Architecture (ICA) virtual channel is a bidirectional, error-free connection for the exchange of generalized packet data between a server running Citrix Virtual Apps and Desktops, and a client device.
 You can use virtual channels to add functionality to clients.
 Uses for virtual channels include:

 * Support for administrative functions